gmike070/My-Portfolio/README.md

 ---

 ### 4. [Movie Dataset Analysis](https://github.com/gmike070/Movie-Recommendation-Analysis)
-- Explored IMDb dataset to study movie profitability.
-- Visualized trends in Tableau.
-- Tools: Python, Tableau.
-🎬 Movie Data Analysis & Recommendation System
+# 🎬 Movie Data Analysis & Recommendation System

-Overview:
+## Overview:
 Analyzed a large movie dataset to uncover financial and audience-driven insights.
 The project focused on profitability analysis, language-based gross earnings, and genre-level performance to understand key drivers of success in the film industry.

 Key Highlights: